ipv6-feet-under/WriteUps-dCTF21/Injection/README.md

 ![security_py.png](security_py.png)

-Looks like there is a string that got base64 decoded and reversed afterwards as a password, let's use [CyberChef](https://gchq.github.io/CyberChef/) to revert that:
+Looks like there is a string that got base64 encoded and reversed afterwards as a password, let's use [CyberChef](https://gchq.github.io/CyberChef/) to revert that:

 ![flag.png](flag.png)